-Official scores of either the Miller Analogies Test, the Graduate Record Examination or the GMAT (for Accounting majors only); scores older than five years are not valid.
-Note: Master of Social Work, Applied Behavior Analysis Certificate, and Homeland Security Certificate Applicants do not need to submit GRE or MAT Scores and people seeking a second master's do not need an entrance exam.
+Official scores of either the Miller Analogies Test or the Graduate Record Examination; scores older than five years are not valid.
+Note: Some programs do not require an entrance exam.
+Please visit the page of your program of interest for specific admissions criteria.
+Applicants seeking a second master's do not need an entrance exam.

 Where applicable, a copy of Classroom Teacher Licensure.

-Where applicable, (including School Guidance & School Principal) a copy of a passing scores in Communication and Literacy Skills portions of the Massachusetts Educators Certification Tests.
+Where applicable, (including School Guidance & School Adjustment) a copy of a passing scores in Communication and Literacy Skills portions of the Massachusetts Educators Certification Tests.

 International applicants (where applicable) must provide Official English translations and a Credential Evaluation of all secondary and post-secondary transcripts, an official copy of the Test of English as a Foreign Language (TOEFL) with passing score, bank-notarized Certification of Finances Form, and a photocopy of the applicants current visa.